 - Sands Resort – another popular option in Yamba for family stays, accommodation includes apartments, villas and townhouses, while the leisure centre includes large swimming pool, tennis courts, BBQ facilities and more.

-- Our pick of the best Airbnbs in Yamba:
+- Our pick of the best holiday homes in Yamba:

 - Craigmore on the Beach – this absolute beachfront 2-bedroom apartment offers 180 degree uninterrupted ocean views and is a short stroll to shops and restaurants.

 - Avalon 4 – located on popular Ocean Street, this 2-bedroom apartment has stunning ocean views and is an easy walk to all the shops and restaurants.

 - Angourie Blue 4 – situated within walking distance from Angourie’s famous surfing beaches, this 3-bedroom townhouse has ample space both indoors and outdoors.